Current Employees find everything from handbooks to work-life balance to help assist you throughout your employment at the University of Vermont.

 How to Guides: PeopleSoft & PeopleAdmin

-Previously called mini-manuals, the How to Guides have been developed to assist you in navigating step by step instructions as you complete daily tasks in both PeopleSoft and PeopleAdmin.
+How to Guides (previously referred to as "mini-manuals") have been developed to assist you in navigating step-by-step instructions as you complete daily tasks in both PeopleSoft and PeopleAdmin.

 Classification & Compensation

-The purpose of Classifcation and Compensation is to assist the university in providing appropriate classification and minimum requirements for staff and management positions.
-This process also assists in assigning an appropriate pay range for each position and employee type.
-Visit our webpage for further information about the Career/Pay System, Job Standards and Compensation Guidelines.
+Classification and Compensation assists in providing appropriate classification and minimum requirements for staff and management positions including the assignment of an appropriate pay range for each position and employee type.